Most small and medium-sized businesses don’t know their exact employee labor cost – or how much they should charge for their employees’ time.

 Example 2: Overstated Labor Rate

-IN CONTRAST, what if your company runs ‘lean and mean’, and your cost of labor is actually $30/hour average?
+IN CONTRAST, what if your company runs ‘lean and mean’, and your cost of labor is actually $30/hour on average?
 If you quote the job at the higher industry-average-based labor rate of $35, you may very well lose the job (and the related profits) to someone who really knows their costs and beats you by bringing in a winning bid that’s lower than yours.

 The numbers that I outlined above are quite small – so you can easily see the calculations and the concepts.
 But in real life, the hours and amounts involved are normally MUCH larger.
 Try running these same calculations for one of your company’s average-sized jobs… What do the results look like?